shakemno/sketch-replace-images/README.md

 ##Changelog

+- 08/01/2016 **v0.4.3** Keep size of layer when replacing images, this is not the default behaviour of the replace action from Sketch.
+The default will resize to maximum images size and only keep resized size if scaled down.
+(Sketch 39.1)

 - 05/23/2016 **v0.4.2** Fixed minor issue with Sketch 3.8.1

 - 01/25/2016 **v0.4.1** Replaced the manual path input with the more convenient NSOpenPanel